crosscompute/crosscompute-docs/docs/automation-framework/README.md

 # display configuration
 display:

-  # layout to use by default when rendering this resource
+  # layout to use by default when rendering this automation
   layout: input output
 ```